-Some days will require more desk based work than others and having the option to make sure a desk is available when needed is a great way to help the implementation of Hot Desking seem less scary and more functional for staff.
-It helps to keep tensions and any competition for space low and makes it easy for people to plan their working day.
+Some days will require more desk based work than other.
+Having the option to make sure a desk is available when needed is a great way to help the implementation of hot desking seem less scary and more functional for staff.
+It also helps to keep tensions and competition for space low and makes it easy for people to plan their working day efficiently.

 Reservation systems could be as simple as having an office manager or receptionist place a note or dry-wipe board message on a desk stating that the space is reserved for “x”, accompanied by the time the desk is reserved from and to.
 For larger organisations a desk reservation software may be more suitable.

 Whichever reservation method is chosen, it is crucial that all staff are briefed on the system, how it works and the importance of following it.

 Make sure ample storage solutions are available

 If your company is looking into hot desking, its is vital that suitable storage solutions are not forgotten.
 Adequate and functional storage can be the difference between the success and failure of your hot desking system.

 It may be a good idea to ask your employees to fill out a questionnaire about the items they regularly bring in to work and what type of storage they feel would suit them best.
 For example, if people regularly bring a gym kit or change of clothes to work, larger storage options such as lockers should be made available.

 An effective and secure filing system is also important when people no longer have a personal desk to occupy.
 There are many mobile pedestal options now available on the market and these can be a great solution for storing documents and other items that staff require to carry out their job effectively.
 Alternatively, a move towards a paperless office could also be implemented around the same time as the start of your hot desking plans.

 It’s also a good idea to place coat racks and hooks near each set of desks to allow people to keep bags, coats and other bulky items away from their working area but within sight and reach.

 Have awareness for how others work